From bleak to blessed: Student rebuilds life after twice defying death

-This story was originally published in the August 2018 issue of Illinois State magazine and has been republished here with the permission of the author and the University.
+This story was originally published in the August 2018 issue of Illinois State University's Alumni Magazine and has been republished here with the permission of the author and the University.

 Why did she suffer a traumatic brain injury when hit by a car while a high school junior?
 Why was her recovery thwarted months later when a car crash caused a second brain bleed weeks after graduation?
 Neither accident was her fault, but both radically changed her life.
 She now walks a different and extremely difficult path, one that involves navigating life with a brain that will never be whole.